 - animal costs, such as numbers that need to be bred or maintained and to maintain high welfare standards

-We recognise that in some instances it may be appropriate to outsource elements of the proposed DPFS project.
-If that is the case in this application, please provide the following information:
+We recognise that sometimes it may be appropriate to outsource elements of your work.
+If that is the case, provide the following:

 - the relevance of the outsourced activity to the application